Warnock asks for continuance

 According to the indictment, around December 23, 2016, a check in the amount of $9,200 made payable to a J.M. was deposited and cleared an automated clearinghouse of the Federal Reserve Bank and both Gilkey and Grant were paid $4,000 each.

-Shortly after the check cleared, Warnock was ousted as engineer for Madison County with the seating of three new county supervisors.
+Warnock was ousted as engineer for Madison County with the seating of three new county supervisors in January 2016.
 Some of the new supervisors campaigned on change in the county, including the removal of Warnock after a Madison County Journal investigative series revealed he was paid $1.2 million for an airport feasibility study for the Madison County Economic Development Authority.

 Eight months after Warnock’s removal from the county, he was hired to become the exclusive engineer for CMU and within four months had billed the utility $1.15 million for work.